benchmark-subsetting/cere/doc/cere-configure.1.md

     the configuration file.
 This file is read by most of **CERE** passes.
 You can manually edit this file.

+## CONFIGURING ENVIRONMENT VARIABLES

+First of all, CERE uses the `CERE_MODE` variable to determine the compliation mode (default, capture, replay, ...).
+The build command will be run in an environment where this variable is defined.
+In case of a more "complex" build sytem (such as autotools or CMake), the user can simply refer to this variable with `$CERE_MODE` to ensure that the variable is passed correctly along the whole compilation process.

+Moreover, CERE will look for the `.cere` directory, and run all the commands in the working directory by default.
+In order to change this beheviour, you can define the `CERE_WORKING_PATH` environment variable.
+If not defined, this variale will default to the current directory.

+In order to further refine this behaviour :

+- build and clean commands are launched from the path pointed by the `CERE_BUILD_PATH` variable.
+If not defined, this variable defaults to `CERE_WORKING_PATH`

+- run commands are launched from the path pointed by the `CERE_RUN_PATH` variable.
+If not defined, this variable defaults to `CERE_WORKING_PATH`

 ## COPYRIGHT

 cere is Copyright (C) 2014-2015 Université de Versailles St-Quentin-en-Yvelines